RadinPirouz/linux-documents/Ansible/Document.md

 ## Common Ansible Commands

-Here are some frequently used Ansible commands for managing your servers:
+Below are some frequently used Ansible commands for managing your servers.

 ### Listing Hosts